-The treatment plan will provide instructions to healthcare personnel regarding monitoring and treatment activities, special diets, pharmaceutical therapy, and immate education.
-The treatment plan acts as a reference for healthcare personnel involved in the immate's care.
-Special needs treatment plans are individualized and immate-specific.
+The treatment plan will provide instructions to healthcare personnel regarding monitoring and treatment activities, special diets, pharmaceutical therapy, and inmate education.
+The treatment plan acts as a reference for healthcare personnel involved in the inmate's care.
+Special needs treatment plans are individualized and inmate-specific.